What is HPV? (Human Papillomavirus)

 • Disclaimer:

-• The information here is only for information purposes.
-Don’t use it instead of advice from medical professionals.
-If you have questions about a medical condition, ask a doctor.
-And don’t ignore or dismiss medical advice because of something you saw on this website.
+• This information is only for learning.
+It’s not a substitute for advice from doctors.
+If you have questions about your health, ask a doctor.
+Don’t ignore medical advice because of what you read here.